washingtonpost/ans-schema/docs/proposals/2019-04-02_Custom_Embeds.md

 # Example

-A story may have a `cutom_embed` ANS element.
+A story may have a `custom_embed` ANS element.
 The element will contain an embed object with an id and configuration fields, perhaps like so:

 ```
 {